International Linear Collider: Proposed sites

-If the ILC is not approved to go forward in Japan in 2022, scientists from Fermi National Accelerator Laboratory propose that the ILC be constructed on-site at Fermilab.
-This plan advocates the phased approach of beginning with a Higgs factory.
-Fermilab Engineering Support Services have established potential layouts that use land on-site and the ComEd easement that runs north and south of site.
-The proposed project is considered to be "shovel-ready".
+In March 2024, the "Federation of Diet Members for the ILC" met to receive "Reports on the ILC project's progress and initiatives by relevant organizations".
+Fifty participants, including Diet members and other government agencies, as well as researchers and businesses, received reports on the project's progress.
+Participants discussed the ILC's future.
+The meeting resulted in three recommendations:

+In December 2024, the ILC cleared a key hurdle in Japan when it received approval from the Science Council of Japan (SCJ), ending a years-long hold and allowing Japan's Ministry of Education, Culture, Sports, Science and Technology (MEXT) to advance with formulating a national science roadmap.
+“The SCJ process is over and MEXT can move forward,” noted Hitoshi Murayama, deputy director of the Linear Collider Collaboration, in early discussions around this milestone.
+This progress has been accompanied by intensified lobbying from the Japanese high-energy physics community (via ILC-Japan and KEK) toward MEXT, emphasizing the need for stronger commitments on international funding before finalizing any decision, with expectations of at least 50% contributions from abroad (including formal discussions initiated with France, Germany, the U.K., and the U.S.).
+The proposed site remains the Kitakami highlands in Iwate and Miyagi prefectures, representing a potential revitalization effort for the Tohoku region, though ground surveys have also been conducted in areas like Karatsu, Saga Prefecture.
+Globally, the ILC's prospects continue to evolve through initiatives like the Linear Collider Vision (LC Vision), with ongoing engineering studies advocating for a Pre-lab phase to coordinate international efforts.

 Cost

 The Reference Design Report estimated the cost of building the ILC, excluding R&D, prototyping, land acquisition, underground easement costs, detectors, contingencies, and inflation, at US$6.75 billion (in 2007 prices).
 From formal project approval, completion of the accelerator complex and detectors is expected to require seven years.
 The host country would be required to pay $1.8 billion for site-specific costs like digging tunnels and shafts and supplying water and electricity.

 Former U.S. Secretary of Energy Steven Chu estimated the total cost to be US$25 billion.
 ILC Director Barish said this is likely to be an overestimate.
 Other Department of Energy officials have estimated a $20 billion total.
 Upon completion of the 2013 ILC Design Report, Barish said the cost of building the ILC was the equivalent of 7.78 billion 2012 U.S. dollars; it will require "22.6 million hours of labor and location-specific costs including site preparation, scientific detectors and facility operations."